citra-emu/citra-web/site/content/entry/citra-progress-report-2020-q2.md

 <!-- Note: forum should be updated -->

 It has been more than a year since the last progress report, not for lack of progress, but for lack of writers.
 To fill in the gap, developers [jroweboy](https://github.com/jroweboy) and [FearlessTobi](https://github.com/FearlessTobi) independently wrote drafts for a new progress report, and another developer [zhaowenlan1779](https://github.com/zhaowenlan1779) merged their works and added more content.
-Together, we are able to present you with a quick update on all the changes we've had since 2019 Q1.
+Together, we are able to present you with an update on all the changes we've had since 2019 Q1.

 Since it has been such a long time since the last one, you may already be very familiar with several of these features, but there are also a few here that we haven't announced until now!